 Berries (Cherries)

 The coffee berry, often referred to as a cherry, is the fruit of the coffee plant.
-It starts as a small, green nodule after the flower is pollinated.
-As it matures, the berry gradually changes color, typically ripening to a bright red, although some varieties can ripen to yellow or even orange.
+Day to day, it starts as a small, green nodule after the flower is pollinated.
+In real terms, as it matures, the berry gradually changes color, typically ripening to a bright red, although some varieties can ripen to yellow or even orange.
 The ripening process can take several months, depending on the climate and variety.
 The coffee cherry consists of several layers: the outer skin (exocarp), the pulp (mesocarp), a parchment layer (endocarp), a silverskin (spermoderm) that clings to the bean, and finally, the coffee beans themselves.

 Beans